arm666/passwordGenerator/README.md

 They can customize password length, add and remove  symbols, numbers, uppercase and lowercase alphabets in the password.

 The generated password values are random.
+Further,they can edit the password.

 ScreenShots of the application:
 Screenshots| Screenshots